Pergesa velata Walker, 1866, List Specimens lepid. Insects Colln Br. Mus. 35: 1853. Type locality: [India, West Bengal,] Darjeeling [Darling].

 China: Shaanxi (Xunyang, 1380m); Guizhou (Fanjingshan, Tongren County).

 Taiwan: Nantou Hsien (Huisun forest).

-Nepal, Bhutan, northeastern India, Thailand, central and southern China, Taiwan.
+Nepal, Bhutan, northern India (Uttar Akhand), Thailand, central and southern China, Taiwan.